nikos06/ez-sitemap-bundle/README.md

 allowed_sections is a list of either ezpublish section Ids or section names.
 To not limit by section, use a an empty array, e.g. `[]` allowed_content_types is a list of content_type_identifiers.
 Set to `[]` to not limit content types. main_url is the protocol + domain for the base domain for the sitemap.

+If you encounter an error about user not having access to 'view' 'section', your user (probably anonymous) does not have permission to get a list of sessions.
+You can either grant this permission, or use the section IDs instead of names in the allowed_sections.

+==Running the command==
+To run the command from your console:
+`php ezpublish/console blend:ez-sitemap:generate`

+This will add the sitemap file to the default location, 'web/sitemap.xml'